Evaluating ad performance on the Search Network

 You may also want to keep an eye on the following information about your ads and keywords:Ad performance

 - Status: In the "Status" column of the statistics table on your Ads tab, you can see whether each of your ads is running.

 - Average position: Look for the "Average position" (Avg. pos.) column in the statistics tables on your account tabs to find out exactly where your ad is appearing on Google's search results page.
-Positions one to 10 usually appear on the first page of search results.
-This is the best way to check on the positions of many ads simultaneously.
+Positions one through 10 usually appear on the first page of search results.
+This is the best way to check on the positions of many ads at once.

-If you don't see the column in your statistics table, you can add it by going to your Keywords tab, then clicking the Columns button and choosing "Modify columns" from the drop-down menu.
+If you don't see the column in your statistics table, you can add it by going to your Keywords tab, then clicking the Columns button and choosing "Modify columns" from the drop-down.
 Click Performance, then add "Avg. pos."

-- Ad variations: If you have more than one ad in an ad group, your ads will be rotated and take turns to show.
+- Ad variations: If you have more than one ad in an ad group, your ads will be rotated and take turns showing.
 By comparing the performance of your different ads, you can find out what your customers find the most compelling.
-For example, you can see which ad has the highest CTR and improve those ads with the lowest CTR.
+For example, see which ad has the highest CTR and improve those ads with the lowest CTR.
 We suggest testing between two and four ads in an ad group at a time.

 - Keyword status: The Status column of the statistics table on your Keywords tab tells you whether each of your keywords is triggering ads to run.
 Click the speech bubble icon to read a summary of each keyword's status.
-Or click on the Keyword details drop-down button, then select Diagnose keywords to view multiple keyword statuses simultaneously.
+Or, click the Keyword details drop-down button, then select Diagnose keywords to see multiple keyword statuses at once.

 - Quality Score: This column helps you monitor the Quality Scores of your keywords.
 The column is disabled by default in new accounts, but you can make it appear in your statistics table by going to your Keywords tab, then clicking the Columns button.